CharlesRh/secular-buddhism/epWeek01Day02.md

 ### Today's Practice

 Throughout today, notice moments of change—subtle shifts in your body, emotions, thoughts, or environment.
 When you notice change, gently remind yourself: "This is the nature of all experience."
-See if this awareness brings a sense of spaciousness or ease.
+See if this awareness brings a sense of spaciousness or ease."